Installation¶

 pdb2reaction all— run the end-to-end workflow from two PDBsQuickstart: single-structure staged scan —

---scan-lists/-sdriven MEP from one PDBQuickstart: TS optimization — optimize and validate a TS candidate
+--scan-lists/-sdriven MEP from one PDBQuickstart: TS-only mode — validate a TS candidate end-to-end

 CLI Conventions — flag precedence, atom/residue selectors, shared options